ceriph/solusek/README.md

 * Add character advancement functionality
 * Separate 'equipment' and 'inventory' and add equip/unequip
   * Add 'slot' to character and equipment to allocate items
   * Add proficiency service to calculate whether a character can use an item
+  * Add proficiencies for all items
 * Tidy racial passives into modifiers to remove hardcoding
 * Allow modifiers to be 'functions' that get applied - custom DSL?
 * Calculate attack damage